When is research sponsorship required?

 How are sponsorship applications assessed?

 All applications for University sponsorship are referred to the University Sponsorship Committee for review.
 The Committee may approve sole or co-sponsorship, issue conditional approval or refuse sponsorship.
 The over-arching principles of University sponsorship are set out in the University Sponsorship and Oversight Policy, which can be accessed via the link on the top right-hand side of this page.

-The Sponsorship Committee meets on a monthly basis, and papers are circulated to members one week in advance.
-The calendar of Committee meetings can be accessed here.
-Applicants will be notified of the Committee's decision within five working days.
+A calendar of Committee meetings can be accessed here.
+Applicants will be notified of the Committee's decision within ten working days.

 In exceptional circumstances, an 'Intention to Sponsor' letter or signature may be provided to enable applications to proceed prior to full sponsorship review taking place.
 This decision will be made at the discretion of the Chair of the Sponsorship & Oversight Committee.